Go where the action is.

 Creating the right digital identity strategy (including branded short links) may take some time, but will ultimately be worth the effort.

 Growing a brand means growing your audience.
 Because they’re easy to read, easy to say, and easy to remember, branded short links are an effective way to drive traffic to your social pages from just about anywhere: a website, print ads, posters, billboards, radio ads, and other offline sources.
 (For example, you can create a dedicated branded .social domain, such as yourcompany.social.)

 Because branded short links work well for both online and offline promotions, ads, and other forms of audience engagement, they allow you to measure how much traffic you’re driving to your online destinations across all your marketing efforts.
 More info here on how this works in the offline world.

 Using a consistent branded short link strategy for every social channel helps to build brand consistency.
 Thus, whether someone discovers your brand on Facebook, YouTube, or Instagram (or all three), your links are consistently showcasing your overall brand.

 Because your short link is made of real words, it becomes part of your message.
 If you want people to engage with you, the link itself is the perfect way to add a call to action.

 Every social platform has a bio section, where you have the chance to make your URL stand out.

-In fact, in Instagram, that’s the ONLY place you can use a short link (unless you’re paying for ads).
+In fact, on Instagram, that’s the ONLY place you can use a short link (unless you’re paying for ads).
 Branded short links allow you to redirect the #LinkInBio link in your profile so you don’t have to send everyone to the ‘front door’ of your website.

 Your branded short link can stay the same, but you can redirect it to different landing pages whenever you want.
-For example, during the holiday season you can change the destination URL to redirect to your holiday promo page, and then switch it back to your home page once the season is over.
+For example, during the holiday season, you can change the destination URL to redirect to your holiday promo page and then switch it back to your home page once the season is over.
 Or you can update it when you have a new product launch or a contest you’re promoting.

 Read more about using links on Instagram.